The Dark Side of Positivity

 This sort of empty spirituality doesn’t facilitate conscious expansion or enlightenment, but rather keeps its followers trapped in the lowest levels of awareness.
 Oh, the irony…

-I explained to my potential client that she needn’t be worried about having negative thoughts and that rather than attempting to ignore them or push them out of her mind, she should find time to sit with them, allow herself to feel them, examine them, discover where they arise from and once she has truly found the source and understood it, she can begin to work toward healing to release them.
+I explained to my potential client that she needn’t be worried about having negative thoughts and that rather than attempting to ignore them or push them out of her mind, or feel bad about having them, she should find time to sit with them compassionately, allow herself to feel them, examine them, discover where they arise from and once she has truly found the source and understood it, then she can begin to work toward healing.